MackyVZ1/NUDentist/README.md

-This project is for Faculty of Dentistry, Naresuan University
+This project is for Faculty of Dentistry, Naresuan University.
+This project has,

-With using Python TKinter GUI and MySQL

-and website is developing
+1.Application // GUI with TKinter, Python and MySQL 2.Website // No product for now.